underlines/awesome-ml/llm-tools.md

 - [Dubesor LLM Benchmark](https://dubesor.de/benchtable) Small-scale manual performance comparison benchmark with closed source questions
 - [LiveCodeBench](https://livecodebench.github.io/leaderboard.html) holistic and Contamination Free Evaluation of LLMs for Code automatically using new LeetCode, AtCoder and Codeforces questions
 - [SWE-bench](https://www.swebench.com/) curated and annotated software development tests for LLMs sourced from 2k real github issues and pull requests, asking LLMs to solve issues in a codebase with an emphasis on understanding and coordinating changes across multiple functions, classes and files simultaneously requiring solutions with code execution environments, long contexts and multi step reasoning that goes beyond code generation
+- [MMLU-Pro](https://huggingface.co/spaces/TIGER-Lab/MMLU-Pro) is an LLM evaluation benchmark, focusing on harder reasoning questions from various domains such as Math, Chemistry, CS, Physics and more with curated data for increased evaluation quality and reduced random guessing success rate

 ### Benchmark Suites